Are you a freshman, sophomore, or transfer student new to Pre-Law Advising?...

 Select the law schools to which you will apply.
 Carefully review the specifications for each application.
 (Most applications become available on or around September 1st.
 The rest should be available by mid-September.)

 Attend the LSAC Law School Forum.
 Be prepared with a list of schools you want to visit and with a set of unanswered questions.
 Go with an open mind; you may leave the forum with an interest in schools you had not previously considered.

 Attend information sessions and panels offered by Pre-Law Advising and the Pre-Law Society.
 Hear firsthand from admissions representatives about their schools’ programs and what they seek in law school candidates.
 Meet representatives of schools to which you will apply!

 Double-check your Credential Assembly Service report for accuracy and completion.
 Have your transcripts arrived and been entered correctly?
 Have your requested Letters of Recommendation been received and processed?

 Take the LSAT.
-(The LSAT is offered either in late September or early October.)
+(The LSAT is offered in September and October.)

 If applying for early decision/early notification, your application should be ready for submission.

 Continue to work on and submit applications to law schools: Prepare application materials, including the personal statement, résumé, supplementary essays, and miscellaneous forms.